 Drum Brake Maintenance and Repair

-During routine maintenance, if the brakes are making noises, vibrating, or grinding, your NAPA AUTOPRO technician will inspect the system to determine the cause.
+When it is time to replace brake shoes, it is a straight forward repair.
+It’s a simple, effective system that requires minimal maintenance and occasional repairs.
+The technician will perform a brake inspection to see what needs to be done.
+He can tell you if it is time to replace the shoes, or if there are other brake issues.
 It’ll probably be necessary to thoroughly clean and lubricate the moving parts.
 It’s also possible that the drums have reached the end of their service life, the cylinders have seized, or the drum is damaged, all of which will require replacements.

 To avoid costly repairs, it’s a good idea to trust a certified NAPA AUTOPRO technician with the preventative maintenance of your vehicle’s brake system.
 The technician will check that your vehicle’s drum brakes are working properly and make sure your vehicle is safe to drive.